drgavinr/cc-by-data/propositions/README.md

 [^3]: [British History Online: Commons Journal, volume 2, p.
 808](https://www.british-history.ac.uk/commons-jrnl/vol2/pp807-809#h3-sec-a15).
 [^4]: See M.A.E.
 Green (ed.) *Calendar of the Committee for Advance of Money* (London, HMSO, 1888).
 [^5]: [British History Online: Acts and Ordinances, volume 1, pp. 145-155](https://www.british-history.ac.uk/no-series/acts-ordinances-interregnum/pp145-155).

-## Copyright

-Gavin Robinson holds copyright in this documentation.
-This right is waived under CC-BY.
-See readme files in directories at lower levels for copyright and licence information for each dataset.